System Design Space

 Summary of the first part of the book

-The first seven chapters of the book form the foundation for the System Design Interview:
+The first seven chapters form the working foundation for system design interview prep:

 Strengths